 The Ojingeo-bokkeum £9.90

-The saewoo-gui £10.50 are butterfly prawns, pert as they should be, stir-fried until they brown and their sugars caramelise.
+The saewoo-gui £10.50 are butterflied prawns, pert and sweet as they should be, stir-fried until they brown and their sugars caramelise.
 Stick some sliced onions in there too and you’ll get a dish sodden with natural sweetness.

-The fried chicken £18 is the whole bird dismantled and coated in seasoned flour, then it’s fried till the exterior becomes craggy, crispy – it offers a whole load of excitement in the suburbs.
-Sauces of sweet soy and a smooth fermented chilli dip brings lubrication, the steaming chicken demands to be slathered in the stuff.
+The fried chicken £18 is a whole bird dismantled and coated in seasoned flour, then its fried till the exterior becomes craggy and crispy – it offers a whole load of excitement in the suburbs.
+Sauces of sweet soy and a smooth fermented chilli brings lubrication, the steaming chicken demands to be slathered in the stuff.
 There are cubes of pickled daikon for a palate cleansing crunch.

 The third visit

 The japchae £8.50, a bowl of slithery, chewy mung bean noodles with beef and softened onions does its thing with gusto.